 The Center for Bioethics & Health Law provides graduate-level education in bioethics in cooperation with several schools, including the Kenneth P. Dietrich School of Arts and Sciences, School of Law, and School of Medicine, through innovative degree and degree-related programs.
 Students from varied backgrounds, pursuing diverse career paths, explore ethical issues within these programs through seminars, clinical rotations, and research projects tailored to their individual interests and career goals.
 Faculty in these programs are committed to increasing the diversity of those working in bioethics and are thus eager to recruit students from underrepresented groups, including BIPOC, into these programs.
 During the COVID-19 pandemic, applicants and students may find relevant information about the University’s approach to protecting the well-being of the University community here.

-The Center for Bioethics & Health Law is the academic home for University’s Interdisciplinary Master of Arts in Bioethics (MA) awarded by the Kenneth P. Dietrich School of Arts and Sciences, as well as programs serving the interests of those who do not want to commit to pursuing a graduate degree.
+The Center for Bioethics & Health Law is the academic home for University’s Interdisciplinary Master of Arts in Bioethics (MA) awarded by the Kenneth P. Dietrich School of Arts & Sciences, as well as programs serving the interests of those who do not want to commit to pursuing a graduate degree.
 These programs, like the field of bioethics itself, are interdisciplinary.
 Courses in all of the programs seek to develop participants’ skills of critical reasoning, writing, and oral communication, as well as to provide a foundation in the disciplines that contribute to identifying and addressing ethical, legal, and social issues in healthcare, medicine, and health-related research, as well as probing philosophical and ethical questions of embodiment and well-being.

 School of Law